jstriblet/book-notes/the-object-oriented-thought-process.md

 - Methods that can't be accessed or called by other classes/objects

 ## Chapter 5: Class Design Guidelines
-- OO Programing is built on the idea that creating classes should model real life logical components
+- OO Programing is built on the idea that creating classes should model real life logical components.

 ### Modeling Real-World Systems
+- One of the primary goals of object-oriented (OO) programming is to model real-world systems in ways similar to the ways in which people think.

 ### Identifying the Public Interfaces